The Elder Scrolls: Arena

 Peterson and Lakshman were joined by Julian Lefay who, according to Peterson, "really spear-headed the initial development of the series".
 Peterson, Lakshman, and LeFay were longtime aficionados of pen-and-paper role-playing games, which greatly influenced the creation of the world of Tamriel.
 They were also fans of Looking Glass Studios' Ultima Underworld series, their main inspiration for Arena.
 Initially, Arena was not to be a role-playing game at all.
 The player, and a team of their fighters, would travel the world, fighting other teams in their arenas until the player became "grand champion" in the world's capital, the Imperial City.
 Along the way, side quests of a more role-playing nature could be completed.
 As the process of development progressed, however, the tournaments became less important and the side quests more.
 Role-playing game elements were added, as it expanded to include cities outside the arenas, and dungeons beyond the cities.
 Eventually it was decided to drop the idea of tournaments altogether, and focus on quests and dungeons, making the game a "full-blown [role-playing game]".
 Although the team had dropped all arena combat from the game, all the material had already been printed up with the title, so the game went to market as The Elder Scrolls: Arena.
 Lakshman, who then worked at Christopher Weaver's Bethesda Softworks, came up with the name of The Elder Scrolls and the words eventually came to mean "Tamriel's mystical tomes of knowledge that told of its past, present, and future".
 The game's initial voice-over was changed in response, beginning: "It has been foretold in the Elder Scrolls ..."

-Bethesda missed their Christmas 1993 deadline.
-The game was released in the first quarter of 1994, a "really serious [mistake] for a small developer/publisher like Bethesda Softworks".
+Bethesda missed their Christmas 1993 deadline for releasing Arena, and the game was released in the first quarter of 1994 instead, a "really serious [mistake] for a small developer/publisher like Bethesda Softworks".
 The packaging included a scantily clad female warrior, which further contributed to distributor concern, leading to an initial distribution of only 20,000 units.
 Having missed the Christmas sales season, the development team was concerned that they "had screwed the company".
 Nevertheless, sales continued to grow, month after month, as news of the game was passed by word-of-mouth.
 Despite some initial software bugs, and the formidable demands the game made on players' machines, it became a cult hit.
 Evaluations of the game's success varied from "modest" to "wild".
 Still, the game maintained traction with its audience.
-Game historian Matt Barton concluded that "the game set a new standard for this type of role-playing video game, and demonstrated just how much room was left for innovation."
+Game historian Matt Barton concluded that "the game set a new standard for this type of role-playing video game, and demonstrated just how much room was left for innovation".